drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 > [!note]
 > A resilver is actually the same operation as a _scrub_,
-> which is a maintenence task that reads through a pool to find and correct errors.
+> which is a maintenence task that reads through the pool to find and correct errors.

 A resilver is an intensive operation for the devices in a vdev because all the data must be read from the remaining devices and written to the new device.
 This intensity raises the chance of another device failing during the resilver.
 If the vdev doesn't have enough redundancy to handle a second failure, then data will be lost.

+> [!note]
+> Unlike conventional RAID, the file-aware nature of ZFS means it can contain an error
+> to just the associated file, and continue to successfuly read other files.
+> Of course, a catastrophic device failure can still make the whole device unreadable.

-As the amount of data moved around during a resilver grows, the odds of a second failure grow as well.
+The more data that must be read during a resilver, the higher the odds of a second failure.

-Unlike conventional RAID,
-For a bad sector this means a corrupt file: since ZFS manages the filesystem as well as storage devices, it knows the file associated with the bad sector and that other files are okay.
-For a complete device failure, most or all files in the pool will be corrupted: since ZFS distributes data across all vdevs, most files will have blocks on every vdev.
+As a rule of thumb, smaller vdevs have more reliable resilvers.

-Anecdotally the odds of a second failure during a RAID-Z resilver are uncomfortably high.
+The odds of a second failure during a resilver are higher for RAID-Z vdevs than for mirrors:
-Compared to mirrors, a resilver of RAID-Z vdev involves much more device activity: they generally have more devices and hence more capacity, and must read parity bits to recreate missing data.
-The general wisdom of the internet recommends skipping raidz1 in favor of raidz2, or even raidz3.

-RAID-Z width is mainly limited by
-How to choose RAID-Z width?
-Choosing certain sizes can avoid storage overhead.
-Rule of thumb that RAID-Z vdev device counts should be kept to single digits or low teens.

-Mirror vdevs have faster and safer recovery because of their smaller size, though for 2-way mirror vs raidz2 this is weighed against having a lower redundancy.
+- RAID-Z vdevs are generally much larger than mirrors.
+- RAID-Z vdevs musta dditional read parity bits during a resilver.

+#### References

 [^reddit-statistics-on-real-world-unrecoverable-read-error-rate-numbers-]
 [^truenas-forums-assessing-the-potential-for-data-loss]